Pence postpones Florida, Arizona campaign events amid increase in coronavirus cases there

 Florida Gov. Ron DeSantis said that the new cases being reported over the last two weeks have a median age of 33, 34 and 35.

-Health officials believe younger demographics have irresponsibly responded to the state’s reopening by visiting bars, not wearing face coverings and ignoring social distance measures as recommended by the Centers for Disease Control and Prevention (CDC).
+Health officials believe younger demographics have irresponsibly responded to the state’s reopening by visiting bars, not wearing face coverings and ignoring social distancing measures as recommended by the Centers for Disease Control and Prevention (CDC).

 “The community transmission is being driven by the 18-35-year-old group,” DeSantis said during a news briefing Friday.